valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Special Inputs Commands
-What are world infos if you can't utilize them?
-Here are some interesting and recommended `inputs` discovered by the community.
-A lot of them work in conjunction with objects you've defined into WI.
-If an input has a field surrounded by <> you don't need to type those container characters into AID. `Author's Note:` can also be used as an input to have the AI generate something interesting for you.
+Why write all this world info if we can't utilize them?
+Here are some interesting and recommended `inputs` discovered by the community, mostly aidg.club and people from 4chan.
+Some methods were modified and edited in by the author.
+A lot of them work in conjunction with things you've defined into WI.

 - Name:"Text"
 - List of X: